 What additional types of events do you service?

-Corporate Events, LGBT Weddings / Ceremonies
+Corporate Events, LGBTQ Weddings / Ceremonies

 Frequently Asked Questions for Wedding Planning

 What wedding planning services do you offer?

 It varies from wedding to wedding.
 This is based on the total number of bridal participants, the total number of guests attending the wedding.
 For every wedding event, there is always two planners, whether a small intimate affair or a large event.